oconnor-ryan/ryvm/README.md

 ## Overview
 Here is a general overview of the RYVM virtual machine:

 - RYVM is a 64-bit process virtual machine.
-It assumes all addresses are 64-bits and can store up to 64 bits in each of its registers.
+It assumes all addresses are 64 bits and can store up to 64 bits in each of its registers.

 ### General Definitions